protonemedia/laravel-xss-protection/README.md

 ## Sponsor this package!

 ❤️ We proudly support the community by developing Laravel packages and giving them away for free.
 If this package saves you time or if you're relying on it professionally, please consider [sponsoring the maintenance and development](https://github.com/sponsors/pascalbaljet).
 Keeping track of issues and pull requests takes time, but we're happy to help!

-## Laravel Splade

-**Did you hear about Laravel Splade? 🤩**

-It's the *magic* of Inertia.js with the *simplicity* of Blade.
-[Splade](https://github.com/protonemedia/laravel-splade) provides a super easy way to build Single Page Applications using Blade templates.
-Besides that magic SPA-feeling, it comes with more than ten components to sparkle your app and make it interactive, all without ever leaving Blade.

 ## Installation